AnnaWilliford/SWC.Spring18/PythonBasics/README.md

 ![](./Second.png)

-- [x] do it with students and make sure everyone is with you - put up red sticky notes if having problems, green when done with the task.
+:+1: do it with students and make sure everyone is with you - put up red sticky notes if having problems, green when done with the task.

 This opens up to the Notebook User Interface (UI).
 This has three areas.